-• A Specific and detailed explanation of why the medical services, items or Part B drugs

-- Information regarding the member's right to appeal and the right to appoint a representative to file an appeal on the member's behalf. - For service denials, a description of both the standard and expedited appeal processes, including the specific department or address for reconsideration requests and a description of conditions for obtaining an expedited reconsideration, the timeframes for each, and the other elements of the appeals process. - For payment denials, a description of the standard reconsideration process and timeframes, and other elements of the appeals process. - The member's right to submit additional evidence in writing or in person.
+- A specific and detailed explanation of why the medical services, items or Part B drugs were denied, including a description of the applicable coverage rule or applicable plan policy (e.g., Evidence of Coverage provision) upon which the action was based, and a specific explanation about what information is needed to approve coverage, if applicable. - Information regarding the member's right to appeal and the right to appoint a representative to file an appeal on the member's behalf. - For service denials, a description of both the standard and expedited appeal processes, including the specific department or address for reconsideration requests and a description of conditions for obtaining an expedited reconsideration, the timeframes for each, and the other elements of the appeals process. - For payment denials, a description of the standard reconsideration process and timeframes, and other elements of the appeals process. - The member's right to submit additional evidence in writing or in person.